 C) The auditor is not independent.

 D) The overall financial statements are so materially misstated that they do not present fairly

 the financial position or results of operations and cash flows in conformity with GAAP.

 22. The explanatory paragraph for a qualified opinion would:

 A) Easy precede the scope paragraph.

 B) Follow the scope paragraph.

 C) Follow the opinion paragraph.

 D) either precede or follow the opinion paragraph depending on the materiality

 23. When a qualified or adverse opinion is issued, the qualifying paragraph is inserted:

 A) Between the introductory and scope paragraphs.

 B) Between the scope and opinion paragraphs.

 C) After the opinion paragraph, as a fourth paragraph.

 D) Immediately after the address, as the first paragraph.

 24. When an adverse opinion is issued, a scope paragraph would be:

 A) Qualified.
 C) Deleted.

 B) Unchanged.
 D) expanded to identify the additional procedures which the auditor

 performed

-25.
+25. The three requirements for becoming a CPA include all except

 A) uniform CPA examination requirement.

 B) Educational requirements.

 C) Character requirements.

 D) Experience requirements.

-🖸 With my best wishes 🖾
+© With my best wishes ⊙

-⊙ With my best wishes ⊙
+3 With my best wishes 3